 So, to be “in the flesh” or to be “in the Spirit” is a fixed state, position, or condition.

 While the unbelievers are in the flesh (in an unregenerate state or condition), the born-again believers are in the Spirit (in a regenerate state or condition).

 The unregenerate person can never live in the Spirit unless he becomes born again through faith in the person and finished work of Jesus Christ.
 Similarly, the born-again Christian can never live in the flesh unless he renounces his faith in Christ.

 The born-again believers have been plucked out of Adam, a man of flesh and dust, and are now grafted into Christ, a life-giving spirit (1 Cor.
 15:45-49).

-The Lord Jesus Christ is the True Vine, and we are the branches in Him (John 15:5).
+The Lord Jesus Christ is the True Vine and we are the branches in Him (John 15:5).
 “For in Him we live and move and have our being.”
 (Acts 17:28).
 Hallelujah!

 While it is true that all the born-again believers are now in the Spirit, yet not all believers are walking in the Spirit.
-There is a significant difference between living in the Spirit and walking in the Spirit.
+There is a great difference between living in the Spirit and walking in the Spirit.

 It is possible to be living in the Spirit and yet not walking in the Spirit!

 That is the reason for Paul’s admonition in his epistle to the Galatians.